The Akron chapter of the AAUP has been an advocate for faculty of The University of Akron for almost two decades.

 In December of 2005 a near-unanimous vote by 93% of eligible faculty approved our first collective bargaining agreement.

-We are now in our fourth collective bargaining agreement with the administration.
+We are now in our fifth collective bargaining agreement with the administration.

 Read: What Faculty Unions Do